tldr-pages/tldr/pages/common/pbmupc.md

 `pbmupc {{product_type}} {{manufacturer_code}} {{product_code}} > {{path/to/output.pbm}}`

-- Use an alternative style that doesn not display the checksum:
+- Use an alternative style that does not display the checksum:

 `pbmupc -s2 {{product_type}} {{manufacturer_code}} {{product_code}} > {{path/to/output.pbm}}`